vsergeev/lua-periphery/docs/spi.md

 ```
 Get or set the mode, max speed, bit order, bits per word, or extra flags, respectively, of the underlying `spidev` device.

 Mode can be 0, 1, 2, 3.
 Max speed is in Hertz.
-Bit order can be "msb" or "lsb" (see [enumerations](#enumerations) above).
+Bit order can be "msb" or "lsb" (see [constants](#constants) above).
 Extra flags will be bitwise-ORed with the SPI mode.

 Raises a [SPI error](#errors) on assignment with an invalid value.

 ### ERRORS

-The periphery SPI methods and properties may raise a Lua error on failure that may be propagated to the user or caught with Lua's `pcall()`.
+The periphery SPI methods and properties may raise a Lua error on failure that can be propagated to the user or caught with Lua's `pcall()`.
 The error object raised is a table with `code`, `c_errno`, `message` properties, which contain the error code string, underlying C error number, and a descriptive message string of the error, respectively.
-The error object also provides the necessary metamethod to be formatted cleanly if it is propagated to the user by the interpeter.
+The error object also provides the necessary metamethod for it to be formatted as a string if it is propagated to the user by the interpreter.

 ``` lua
 --- Example of error propagated to user